 Wait.
 What is Azure Active Directory?

-If you are a client of Carden IT Services, we will already be syncing your on-premise Active Directory with Azure Active Directory.
-This is to provide your Office 365 accounts, and password synchronisation between your in office and cloud accounts.
-In other words, changes are made on your servers, which then syncs to Azure.
-This is known as ADSync.
-Therefore, Azure Active Directory is a cloud replication on your on-premise Active Directory, which then also allows us to connect machines to the cloud for login purposes, as well as a bunch of other handy benefits.
+If you are a Carden IT Services customer, we will already be syncing your on-premises directory with Azure Active Directory.
+The Active Directory provides your Office 365 accounts and allows password synchronisation between your on-device and cloud accounts.
+In other words, changes are made on your servers, which will then sync to Azure.
+This process is known as ADSync.

 Moving to Azure Active Directory